Skip to content

 • Exclusivity clauses preventing other work

-• Lock-in periods you can’t easily exit
+• Lock-in periods you cannot easily exit

 • Non-compete terms after leaving